Getting Started with Tracy

 If you use the entire Nette Framework, you can set this and others in the configuration file.

-To protect your e-mail box from flood, Tracy sends only one message and creates a file email-sent
+To protect your e-mail box from being flooded, Tracy sends only one message and creates a file email-sent

-developer receives the e-mail notification, he checks the log, corrects his application and deletes the email-sent
+When a developer receives the e-mail notification, they check the log, correct the application, and delete the

 Opening Files in the Editor